Meromorphic continuation of Selberg zeta functions with twists having non-expanding cusp monodromy: Meromorphic continuation of twisted Selberg zeta functions

 We consider the Riemann sphere $\wh\C = \C\cup\{\infty\}$ as a complex manifold with the standard complex structure which is determined by two charts, the first of which is given by the identity on $\C$, and the second is

 We call a subset of $\wh\C$ \textit{bounded} if its image in at least one of these charts is bounded as a subset of $\C$ (endowed with the euclidean metric).
 Note that this notion of boundedness does not coincide with boundedness with respect to the chordal metric on $\wh\C$.
+Note further that a bounded subset of $\wh\C$ is in particular contained in the domain of a chart, and hence $\wh\C$ itself is not a bounded set.

 Likewise we consider $\wh\R = \R\cup\{\infty\}$ as a real manifold whose manifold structure is determined by the restriction of the two charts for $\wh\C$ to $\wh\R$.
 We call a subset of $\wh\R$ an \textit{interval} if its image in at least one of these charts is an interval in $\R$.
+According to this definition, the empty set and singletons are intervals.
+The whole manifold $\wh\R$ itself however is not considered to be an interval because it is not contained in the domain of a single chart map.

-Let $\wh{\mc V}_f$ denote the set of geodesics on $X\sceq \Gamma\backslash \h$ which converge to a cusp or funnel in forward time direction.
+Let $\wh{\mc V}_f$ denote the set of geodesics on $X\coloneqq \Gamma\backslash \h$ which converge to a cusp or funnel in forward time direction.
 In other words, $\wh{\mc V}_f$ is the set of geodesics which, in forward time direction, eventually leave any compact set forever.
 Let $\mc V_f$ denote the (maximal) set of geodesics on $\h$ which represent the geodesics in $\wh{\mc V}_f$, and let

 denote the `boundary part' of $X$ of the geodesic boundary $\wh\R$ of $\h$.

 We provide a more geometrical description of the set $\bd = \bd(\Gamma)$: Suppose that $\mc F$ is a fundamental domain for $\Gamma$ in $\h$, e.\,g., a Dirichlet fundamental domain, and consider the closure $\overline{\mc F}$ of $\mc F$ in the geodesic closure